ichtrojan/laravel-otp/README.md

 Otp::generate('michael@okoh.co.uk', 6, 15);
 ```

-This will generate a six digit OTP that will e valid for 15 minutes and the success response will be:
+This will generate a six digit OTP that will be valid for 15 minutes and the success response will be:

 ```json
 {